 Mark S. Warshavsky

-Mark S. Warshavsky is the Practice Leader of the Firm’s Consulting Group, and the Partner-in-Charge of its Business Valuation and Litigation Services Group, one of the largest in the New York metropolitan area, with a team of certified business valuation professionals and forensic accountants.
+Mark S. Warshavsky is the practice leader of the firm’s Consulting Group, and the partner-in-charge of its Business Valuation and Litigation Services Group, one of the largest in the New York metropolitan area, with a team of certified business valuation professionals and forensic accountants.
 He has multiple credentials in the fields of business valuations and forensic accounting, and is a Licensed private investigator in the states of New York and Florida.
 Mr. Warshavsky is also a member of the firm’s Executive Committee.

-Mr. Warshavsky is retained by law firms, businesses, financial institutions, insurance companies, Receivers, Trustees, and individuals to provide services in diverse areas of business valuations and forensic accounting, including complex litigation assignments.
+Mr. Warshavsky is retained by law firms, businesses, financial institutions, insurance companies, receivers, trustees, and individuals to provide services in diverse areas of business valuations and forensic accounting, including complex litigation assignments.
 He serves as an expert witness and consultant in both federal and state courts, as well as in arbitration cases.
 Mr. Warshavsky has also been selected as a court appointed neutral expert and arbitrator, and is approved to accept appointments as an accountant and business appraiser in several counties of New York State pursuant to NYS Part 36 of the Rules of the Chief Judge.
 He serves as an Arbitrator/Mediator for the American Arbitration Association’s (AAA) National Roster of Arbitrators, a leading provider of Alternative Dispute Resolution Services, and is an adjunct member of the Arbitration Committee of the New York City Bar Association.

 His engagements include cases involving lost profits and commercial damage modeling, shareholder and partnership disputes, contract litigation, post-acquisition disputes, marital dissolutions, fraud investigations, business bankruptcies, estate litigation, and gift & estate tax filings.
 Mr. Warshavsky was a featured guest on WNYW-TV Fox 5’s Good Day New York discussing “Tips on Uncovering Hidden Assets During a Divorce.”